 Expensive, high precision, must be equipped with a powerful processor.

-In the future, ADAS will use a variety of sensors to process environmental sensing, and cooperate with each other to complement a single sensor to measure dead angles or environmental interference.
+In the future, ADAS will use a variety of sensors to process environmental sensing, and communicate with each other to complement a single sensor to measure dead angles or environmental interference.
 There will be no single sensor to complete all the work.

 ４﹒Fully automatic driving class classification

 Six levels are defined by the "Society of Automotive Engineers (SAE: Society of Automotive Engineers)" from assisted driving to fully automated driving.
 Level 0 is completely manual operation without any automatic function, and level 1 to level 5 depends on its auxiliary functions.
-And the operation mode is divided into partial driving to fully automatic driving.
+The operation mode is divided into partial driving to fully automatic driving.

 ５﹒Classification and number of sensors required